vijayindalkar/rbac-nextjs-system/project/README.md

-# VRV Security - User and Role Management System
+# User and Role Management System

 A modern web application for managing users and roles with a beautiful UI built using Next.js 14, TypeScript, and Tailwind CSS.